 P: +61 438 998 736

 Sally O'Neill, Program Coordinator

 At heart Sally is a fauna ecologist with a diverse range of skills and experiences.
-She is currently developing a fauna survey protocol for AusPlots as part of the National Environmental Research Program (NERP) 'Enhancing long-term surveillance monitoring across Australia' programme.
+She initially joined the team to develop a fauna survey protocol for AusPlots as part of the National Environmental Research Program (NERP) 'Enhancing long-term surveillance monitoring across Australia' programme.